 (Photo by Rev S.)

 The Rockefeller Center is one of the most iconic and popular Christmas-themed destinations in the Big Apple.
-Some people go here to see the enormous Christmas tree but it’s the magical backdrop and the décor around their ice skating rink that really make this place a holiday favorite.
-The colorful and immense tree will stay on display until January.
+Some people go here to see the enormous Christmas tree, but it’s the magical backdrop and the décor around the ice skating rink that make this place a holiday favorite.
+The huge, colorful tree is displayed until January.

 (Photo by Rhonda Dorsett)